RIC Establishes the State’s First Public Health & Equity Sign Language Interpreter Program

 Professor Marie Lynch

-Interpreters who take part in this program will learn to recognize and address barriers to quality health care for Deaf individuals and social determinants of health such as the individual’s physical environment, education, employment, income, social support networks, gender, race, culture and language.
-Ultimately, current interpreters will become more competent in public health-care settings.
+Interpreters who take part in this program will learn to recognize and address barriers to quality healthcare for Deaf individuals and learn social determinants of health, such as the patient’s physical environment, education, employment, income, social support networks, gender, race, culture and language.
+Ultimately, current interpreters will become more competent in public healthcare settings.

-The program runs for nine months, beginning with a one-week, in-person summer residency on the RIC campus (Aug.
-15-20).
-In September, program participants engage in online coursework.
+The program runs for nine months, beginning with a one-week, in-person summer residency on the RIC campus.
+In September, program participants will engage in online coursework.
 Upon completion of the program, they will each receive 12 CEUs from the Rhode Island Registry of Interpreters for the Deaf and a Certificate of Continuing Studies from Rhode Island College.

 To learn more, contact Marie Lynch, program director, at mlynch@ric.edu.